szilG/Red-Coral-Realty/README.md

  * Everyone on this planet who wants to sell, buy, let or rent.

 **Client stories**
+ * As a potential customer, I want to easily navigate throughout the site and find what I need.
- * Find the best price to the property even selling or buying.
+ * As a potential customer, I want to easily find the best price to the property even selling or buying.
- * Get best price from the agency pricing.
+ * As a potential customer, If want to sell my property I want to know their charges and fees.
+ * As a possible customer, I want to know what former clients thought of their works.
- * Get wide range of services.
+ * As an interested customer, I want to see wide range of services.
- * Easy navigate to contact/book page.
+ * As an interested customer, I want to easy navigate to contact/book page.
- * Calculate mortgage repayment.
- * Find advice for buying and how to apply mortgages.
+ * As an interested customer, I want to calculate mortgage repayment and to know how to apply mortgages.
- * See they research team.
+ * As an interested customer, I want to find advice for buying.
+ * As an interested customer, I want to see their research of the market and their research team.
+ * As an interested customer, I want to see how follow them on social media.

 **Wireframe mockups:**

-Wireframe information can be found in the separate [Wireframe pdf file.]()
+Wireframe information can be found in the separate [Wireframe pdf file.](https://github.com/szilG/Red-Coral-Realty/tree/main/wireframe)